mackenziekbrooks/dci201-f25/docs/schedule/week07.md

 ## Thursday, October 23, 2025

-* Visit from Emily Cook?
+* Visit from Emily Cook for a research deep dive